 Gwaneum Peak (관음봉)

 Once you’ve had some rest, eaten a few kimbaps, and rehydrated some, you can walk along the “ridge” to Gwaneum Peak/Gwaneumbong (관음봉), which is 766m high.
-Although it was marked as a “ridge,” we noticed that the course had several “advanced” parts along it, and we quickly realized why.
+Although it was marked as a “ridge,” Alex and I noticed that the course had several “advanced” parts along it and quickly realized why.
 The path snaked across narrow ledges with only some (very sturdy) rails.